top of page

 Accepting new clients

-Providing virtual therapy to Virginia, Maryland and District of Columbia resident sresidents only.
+Providing virtual therapy to Virginia, Maryland and District of Columbia resident only.
 Accepts United Healthcare, Aetna, CareFirst/Anthem/BlueCross BluShield and Cigna Insurance only.

 Sliding Scale Rate: $90